nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

   $ cd ../..
   $ cp examples/tutorial/first.cc scratch/myfirst.cc

-Now build your first example script using waf:
+Now build your first example script using ns3:

 .. sourcecode:: bash

-  $ ./waf
+  $ ./ns3

 You should see messages reporting that your ``myfirst`` example was built successfully.